ministryofjustice/github-actions/code-formatter/README.md

 * Modify `shared/code_formatter.rb` to
   * Identify files in the PR in the relevant language (by filename suffix)
   * Add a method to run the formatter, targeting each file

+## Update Code-Formatter

+Octokit and Faraday are fixed and work together in this version.
+If update Octokit and Faraday there are breaking changes.